one12343/edu-cpo-lab/README.md

 ## Contribution

-- Liu Riheng
+- Liu Riheng<br>
-  1.Define data structures and implement basic methods such as
-    dynamically expanding the array,appending, removing, etc.
+  1.Define data structures and implement basic methods such as dynamically expanding the array,appending, removing, etc.<br>
   2.Implement `test_dynamic_array.py` which include unit tests.<br>
-  3.Complete readme and GitHub active.
+  3.Complete readme and GitHub active.<br>

-- Chen Weite
+- Chen Weite<br>
-  1.Implement other methods of Dynamic_array.
+  1.Implement other methods of Dynamic_array.<br>
-  2.Check code style and unify code formatting.
+  2.Check code style and unify code formatting.<br>
-  3.Collect the resources required by lab2, including the use of software,
-    the description of data structure.
+  3.Collect the resources required by lab2, including the use of software, the description of data structure.<br>
-  4.Check for errors<br>
+  4.Check for errors

 ## Changelog